 Metro entrances are not always easy to spot.
 Look for a sign displaying the ‘M’ within an upside-down triangle.
 When leaving a station, head for a sign saying vystup (exit); for a transfer line, look for prestup (transfer).
 Lines are identified by a letter and colour: A (green), B (yellow) and C (red).

 Once you have purchased your ticket and passed through the unmanned ticket barriers, continue down the fast-moving escalators to the trains.
 At the bottom of each escalator is a long central corridor with a platform on either side for trains travelling in either direction.
 Signs suspended from the ceiling indicate the direction of the trains.
-The edges of the platforms are marked with a white, broken line which should not be crossed until the train stops.
+The edges of the platforms are marked with a white, broken line that should not be crossed until the train stops.
 Most of the metro doors open and close automatically, giving a recorded message when they are about to close.
-During the journey the name of the next station is announced in Czech.
+During the journey, the name of the next station is announced in Czech.

 Taxi Tips: Be careful about using any of the taxis that cluster around hotel entrances, near famous landmarks and around train stations, as they’re known for ripping off tourists.
 If the hotel has its own fleet it might be a better option, though you still might pay a double price set for city taxis.
 The best option is to call, or book online, a reputable company like Prague Airport Transfers sro or AAA taxis, which offer fair prices.